 Since I’m in the kitchen all the time, I love to go out to a favorite local restaurant to celebrate Valentine’s Day.
 However, my husband hates the crowds and loves my cooking—all he ever wants is a cozy dinner at home.
 (Awww!)

 Sometimes the hardest part of meal planning is figuring what flavors go well together and when to start everything.
-In these meal plans, I’ve done the work for you.
-Each of these plans accommodates a different approach to Valentine’s Day—choose what works for you!

 Make-Ahead Fancy Night In

 Since February 14th falls on a Wednesday this year, many of us will be celebrating after work.
 This Instant Pot Valentine’s Day menu is fancy but still fits well with busy schedules since most of the prep work is done a night or two before.

 My Bone-In Beef Short Ribs feature a red wine sauce and are perfect for a fancy Valentine’s dinner.
 Drizzle extra sauce over the top of mashed potatoes, with a side of almond-dressed beans.
 Finish the night with mini cheesecakes made in their own little pans and topped with a decadent berry topping.

 The night before, I’d make the cheesecakes (30 minute prep/cook time), rinse the cooking pot, then start the short ribs (90 minutes prep/cook time).
 While the ribs are cooking, prepare the fruit topping for the cheesecake.
 Once the ribs are finished cooking, place them in a separate bowl to cool to room temperature and refrigerate overnight.